ksobrenat32/cpcfi/theory/README.md

 - left: `2i`
 - right: `2i + 1`

+## Complete search

+Generate all posible solutions with brute force and then count or select the correct solution

 ## MISC

 In c++ you can process between 10⁷ and 10⁸ operations per second.